-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples Vonlane: Aisle seats and certain conference table seats blocked to ensure physical distancing NEW Yuba Sutter Transit: No more than 12 passengers per bus and no more than two unrelated passengers on Dial-A-Ride NEW City of Harrisonburg Public Transportation: No more than 18 passengers on each vehicle Redding Area Bus Authority: Standing prohibited on buses Increase vehicles in service to decrease the number of passengers per vehicle BART: Running long trains throughout hours of service and adding additional trains during commute hours in 15-minute slots once trains consistently reach greater than 30 people on board King County: Adding additional buses to high-demand routes MBTA: Increasing frequency on bus routes with high ridership MUNI: Adding more frequent service to lines that service neighborhoods that rely on transit service the most
+Topic Description Examples The Comet: Bus seating limited to one passenger per row The Rapid: Limit of 15 passengers on 40' buses and four passengers on paratransit vehicles VIA: Link vans limited to two passengers Vonlane: Aisle seats and certain conference table seats blocked to ensure physical distancing Yuba Sutter Transit: No more than 12 passengers per bus and no more than two unrelated passengers on Dial-A-Ride City of Harrisonburg Public Transportation: No more than 18 passengers on each vehicle Redding Area Bus Authority: Standing prohibited on buses Increase vehicles in service to decrease the number of passengers per vehicle BART: Running long trains throughout hours of service and adding additional trains during commute hours in 15-minute slots once trains consistently reach greater than 30 people on board King County: Adding additional buses to high-demand routes

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples Metrolink: Tracking ridership and adding additional passenger cars or train service when ridership is consistently 30-percent or higher 2.
-Passenger boarding Rear door boarding and exiting Lawrence Transit: Rear door boarding for all passengers not needing mobility assistance NEW RideKC: Rear door boarding for all passengers not needing mobility assistance NEW SunLine Transit: Rear door boarding for all passengers not needing mobility assistance Wheelchair boarding and securement NEW GoRaleigh: Installed fully automatic securement system that allows mobility passengers to secure themselves without direct physical assistance TransLink: Some buses will not pick up passengers using mobility devices, but will call taxis to provide service Beijing: Rider temperatures screened prior to boarding
+Topic Description Examples MBTA: Increasing frequency on bus routes with high ridership MUNI: Adding more frequent service to lines that service neighborhoods that rely on transit service the most Metrolink: Tracking ridership and adding additional passenger cars or train service when ridership is consistently 30-percent or higher 2.
+Passenger boarding Rear door boarding and exiting Lawrence Transit: Rear door boarding for all passengers not needing mobility assistance RideKC: Rear door boarding for all passengers not needing mobility assistance SunLine Transit: Rear door boarding for all passengers not needing mobility assistance Wheelchair boarding and securement GoRaleigh: Installed fully automatic securement system that allows mobility passengers to secure themselves without direct physical assistance TransLink: Some buses will not pick up passengers using mobility devices, but will call taxis to provide service

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples Test passenger temperatures prior to boarding Guam Regional Transit Authority: Passenger temperatures tested prior to boarding Rapid Kuala Lumpur: Rider temperatures screened prior to boarding Singapore Land Transit Authority: Thermal cameras screen passengers in select stations Vonlane: Passenger temperatures tested prior to boarding Automatically opening doors to reduce touch points NEW TriMet: Installed sensor-operated rear doors on vehicles 3.
+Topic Description Examples Test passenger temperatures prior to boarding Beijing: Rider temperatures screened prior to boarding Guam Regional Transit Authority: Passenger temperatures tested prior to boarding Rapid Kuala Lumpur: Rider temperatures screened prior to boarding Singapore Land Transit Authority: Thermal cameras screen passengers in select stations Vonlane: Passenger temperatures tested prior to boarding Reducing touch points TriMet: Installed sensor-operated rear doors on vehicles 3.
 Quiet transit service Ask passengers to refrain from talking on vehicles East Japan Railway: Asking passengers to refrain from talking while onboard 4.
 Payment options Encourage alternate methods of payment or suspend fares CATA: Suspending fares CTA: Passengers must use farecard readers when boarding from the rear doors and buses not equipped with rear door farecard readers do not collect fares

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.